eucalyptus/eucalyptus/README.md

 License
 =======

-Eucalyptus is published under version 3 of the GNU General Public License.
+Eucalyptus is published under a BSD license.
 For more information, see the LICENSE file.

 Building Eucalyptus
 ===================